acgeospatial/GRSG_lunchtime/01_GRSG_Setup_Env.md

 https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

 ### Step 1
-Open your anaconda prompt
+Open your anaconda prompt.
+Note the (base) part.
+This is your base environment.
+In this guide we will be creating a new virtual environment called 'grsg'

 ![alt text](https://github.com/acgeospatial/GRSG_lunchtime/blob/main/grsg_images/01_prompt.png)

+### Step 2
+Create a new Python 3.7.7 environment (you can change this if you wish to choose an alternative version)

-conda create -n geo python=3.7.7
+`conda create -n grsg python=3.7.7`

 activate geo